 Dr. Rebecca R. Hernandez

-Dr. Hernandez is Assistant Professor of Earth System Science and Ecology in the Department of Land, Air and Water Resources.
+Dr. Hernandez is the Faculty Founder and Director of the Wild Energy Initiative at UC Davis.
+She is also Associate Professor of Ecology and Earth System Science in the Department of Land, Air and Water Resources where she leads the Global Ecology and Sustainability Lab.
 She directs data-intensive and technology-driven research at the intersection of energy development, the environment, and ecological processes.
 Her research is motivated by the belief that every human should have access to energy in a manner that is sustainable with the Earth system.
 Her work on energy ecology has been published in Nature Sustainability, Nature Climate Change, Proceedings of the National Academy of Sciences, Environmental Science and Technology and Renewable and Sustainable Energy Reviews and has been featured in the Washington Post, National Geographic, NPR, Forbes, and Scientific American.
 In 2016, she was the recipient of the E.O.
 Wilson Award.

 Dr. Alona Armstrong